 This is due to the cost of automation.
 It is usually a bit complicated to bring a part from the buffer into a well-defined position in the machine.
 On the other hand, it is much easier to simply eject the part from the machine into a much less well-defined position in the next buffer.
 Hence, the Chaku Chaku line has much less complexity than a fully automatic line that includes automatic transport of the material.

-This automatic ejection is actually so common that a Japanese term made it into the lean vocabulary: Hanedashi (はね出し, sticking out) means automatic unloading of machines.
+This automatic ejection is actually so common that a Japanese term made it into the lean vocabulary: Hanedashi (はね出し, to jump; to leap; to spring up) means automatic unloading of machines.

 Similarly, there may be even processes that are completely manual, where loading, processing, and unloading is done by hand.
 Again, strictly speaking, this would no longer be Chaku Chaku, but if a few processes of the line are manual it would not be too much of a problem either.